ycm-core/YouCompleteMe/README.md

 Please do **NOT** go to #vim on Freenode for support.
 Please contact the YouCompleteMe maintainers directly using the [contact details](#contact) below.

+# Vundle

+Please note that the below instructions suggest using Vundle.
+Currently there are problems with Vundle, so here are some [alternative instructions](https://github.com/ycm-core/YouCompleteMe/issues/4134#issuecomment-1446235584) using Vim packages.

 Contents
 --------